PimDeWitte/DynamicUpdateClient/README.md

 DynamicUpdateClient
 ===================

-The dynamic update client is an update client that simply executes an update from a web server.
-It stores a local JSON file with all the packages that are on the current system, and pulls updates from a given webserver in a certain way to see if updates have come available.
-It's a simply solution to update lots of systems at once running the same software.
+The dynamic update client is a simple but useful update client for linux that watches local versions and remote versions and updates the local system if new updates come available automatically.
+It uses cron to schedule logic.

-The DynamicUpdateclient uses cron to schedule recurring tasks.
+The update client is placed on all devices that run modules which could be updated.
+The client is responsible for selecting, downloading and triggering updates.

-Running the Dynamic Update Client:
+##Running the Dynamic Update Client:

 Place the contents of the www folder on any web server.